syncfusion-content/angularjs-docs/angularjs/ListBox/Functionalities.md

 ## Incremental Search

 The [Incremental search](https://en.wikipedia.org/wiki/Incremental_search) helps to finding the specific item in the ListBox.
-The user types any character in ListBox component for that matched list box item will be selected by enabling the “enableIncrementalSearch”property in the ListBox component.
+The user types any character in ListBox component for that matched list box item will be selected by enabling the [`enableIncrementalSearch`] property in the ListBox component.
 Incremental search can be case sensitive or case insensitive.
 To make case sensitive, you can use [caseSensitiveSearch](https://help.syncfusion.com/api/js/ejlistbox#members:casesensitivesearch) property.

 {% highlight html %}